Data that brings clarity.

 - UN Global Compact (UNGC) & Global Compact Netzwerk Deutschland (UN GCD)

-- J e.
+- UPJ e.
 V. (German Network of Engaged Companies and Non-profit Intermediary Organisations)

 - Verband der Immobilienverwalter Deutschland (VDIV – Association of German Property Managers)